 Overview & Job Duties:

-Work in a joint capacity with Pheasants Forever, Inc. (PF), Natural Resources Conservation Services (NRCS) and Wisconsin Department of Natural Resources to promote, accelerate enrollment, coordinate and implement the conservation provisions of the Federal Farm Bill and other related wildlife conservation programs.
+Work in a joint capacity with Pheasants Forever, Inc. (PF), Natural Resources Conservation Services (NRCS) and Wisconsin Department of Natural Resources (WDNR) to promote, accelerate enrollment, coordinate and implement the conservation provisions of the Federal Farm Bill and other related wildlife conservation programs.
 Activities will include program promotion, contract coordination, conservation planning, conservation plan modification, site assessment and reporting.
 Provide technical assistance for wildlife habitat enhancement techniques to private landowners and public organizations.
 Meet with local chapters of Pheasants Forever and other local partners to influence habitat management efforts and participate in statewide habitat meetings.
 Attend Farm Bill Biologist training and assist in coordinating technical assistance efforts.
 Implement specific conservation programs to improve wildlife habitat.
 Assist or coordinate activities and projects as assigned by supervisor relevant to PF and the WI Farm Bill Biologist Partnership.

 • Provide technical assistance and guidance to private landowners that are interested in voluntarily improving the health of their land for wildlife, clean water and other important natural resource concerns.